mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 provides to reduce conflicts during the plenary meeting should be further explored.
 E.g. it would be possible to keep most regular working group sessions within the usually five main meeting days but have some of the more conflicted sessions such as BoFs or dispatch meetings in other dedicated time slots.
-As the Hackathon for online only meetings is usually held in the week before the online plenary meeting {{I-D:ietf-shmoo-hackathon}}, that week is already a high active week for many IETF participants and might provide an option to schedule a few selected sessions, that are of high interest for a large part of community and therefore hard to schedule during the main IETF week, in a time slot that is well assessable for most people in the community in various time zones.
+As the Hackathon for online only meetings is usually held in the week before the online plenary meeting {{?I-D.ietf-shmoo-hackathon}}, that week is already a high active week for many IETF participants and might provide an option to schedule a few selected sessions, that are of high interest for a large part of community and therefore hard to schedule during the main IETF week, in a time slot that is well assessable for most people in the community in various time zones.